Hjartarvé

 Hjartarvé — "the heart's inheritance" — was sworn into being beneath a winter moon on the borderlands between forest and fjord.
 Three players, one oath: to carry the songs of the old country forward without softening, without translation, without apology.
 Heavy guitars give way to kantele and tagelharpa; ritual drums move under a voice that knows when to whisper and when to break the sky.

-The lyrics are kept in Old Norse and Finnish — languages the band treats less as ornament than as instrument.
+The lyrics are kept in Old Norse and English — languages the band treats less as ornament than as instrument.
 What is sung is what was carried: invocations to the forest-mother, lamentations for the lost kin, oaths sworn in smoke and iron.
 Where translation appears, it appears only in the margins, as a guest in another's house.

 They record by candlelight in a cabin north of the Arctic Circle.
 They tour rarely and with intention.
 They believe that some music ought to be earned — and that the listening of it is itself a small, returning rite.